 Amazon Redshift is a SQL data warehouse solution and uses industry standard ODBC and JDBC connections.
 You can download our custom JDBC and ODBC drivers from the Connect Client tab of our console.

-Amazon Redshift is integrated with other AWS services and has built in commands to load data in parallel to each node from Amazon S3, Amazon DynamoDB or your Amazon EC2 instances, and on-premise servers using SSH.
+Amazon Redshift is integrated with other Amazon Web Services services and has built in commands to load data in parallel to each node from Amazon S3, Amazon DynamoDB or your Amazon EC2 instances, and on-premise servers using SSH.
 Amazon Kinesis also integrates with Amazon Redshift as a data target.

 Redshift makes it simple and cost effective to run high performance queries on petabytes of semi-structured and structured data so that you can build powerful reports and dashboards using business intelligence tools.

 Bring together structured data from your data warehouse and semi-structured data such as application logs from your S3 data lake to get real-time operational insights on your applications and systems.

 Data as a service